zhiangcheng/zhiangcheng/README.md

 My research focuses on neuroscience, ophthalmology, and other diseases with substantial genetic components.
-I investigate the molecular mechanisms underlying these conditions through integrative multi-omics analyses, spanning genomics, proteomics, single-cell transcriptomics, spatial transcriptomics, and metabolomics.
+I investigate the molecular mechanisms underlying these conditions through integrative multi-omics analyses, including genomics, proteomics, transcriptomics, and metabolomics.

 I combine statistical and machine-learning approaches with biological and clinical knowledge to uncover disease-associated mechanisms, identify